Contributing to the Numismatic Chronicle

 The Numismatic Chronicle does not reproduce articles which have appeared, or are going to appear elsewhere, either in print or electronically, even in summary form.
 Abstracts from conference proceedings may be an exception but their existence should be indicated.

 In submitting a contribution to an Editor the author gives authority to the Society to publish the work in substantially that form.
 Any changes that an author wishes to make must be submitted before the work is sent for typesetting.
-Changes at proof stage are costly, and any author’s corrections or insertions are liable to be assessed and charged to contributors.

 Authors of articles receive an electronic offprint in the form of a pdf file.
-In relation to authors independently publishing their articles online, we request that authors delay for 2 years before publishing their typeset article on the web.
+In relation to authors independently publishing their articles online, we request that authors delay for two years before publishing their typeset article on the web.
 Authors may publish a typescript (not the final typeset article) in their university repository at the point of acceptance (conforming with current HEFCE guidelines for academic Open Access), on academia.edu or similar.

 The Editors are responsible for the publication of The Numismatic Chronicle and authors are requested to correspond with them and not, unless authorised, with the typesetters.